BillyZhong/dynosaur/README.md

 In order to give the dinosaur some way to make decisions on whether to jump or duck, each dinosaur will have a neural network “brain”.
 [Neural Networks](https://en.wikipedia.org/wiki/Artificial_neural_network) consist of artificial neurons that are linked together to model biological neurons.

 #### Neurons
 An [artificial neuron](https://en.wikipedia.org/wiki/Artificial_neuron) applies activation function 𝜑(𝑥) to Euclidean inner product of inputs and weights to produce output 𝑦, which is fed into the next neurons.
-They model [biological neurons](https://en.wikipedia.org/wiki/Neuron), which sum up all stimuli from dendrites and synapses across axon when above a certain threshold.
+In addition, the activated neuron may also be shifted by the bias of a node .
+Artificial neurons model [biological neurons](https://en.wikipedia.org/wiki/Neuron), which sum up all stimuli from dendrites and synapses across axon when above a certain threshold.

 ![alt text](https://github.com/BillyZhong/dynosaur/raw/master/documentation/neuron.png "Artificial Neuron")